andahme/dockerfiles/build-essential/README.md

 * Working directory `/workspace`

 ### Use Case(s)

-1. Base Image for Interpreted Runtime Image(s)
+* Base Image for Interpreted Language Runtime Images

-2. Build Image for C/C++ Applications
+* Build Image for C/C++ Applications

 ### Design Consideration(s)
 * Contains a "builder" user
   * Allows us to run as non-root
   * Writable home directory so tools will function
 * Default workdir at `/workspace`
   * Writable by "everyone"
 * No data volumes by default
   * Minimal, does not impose on users without a case
   * Can be accomplished with `--user` and `--volume` flags
   * Processes that write many files should mount a **local directory** or a **docker data volume**